mufancom/boring-router/doc/references/route-schema.md

 And now we can get the actual matched segment by `route.userSettings.$params.userSettings`.

 Please note that the regular expression must match the whole string of a segment.
-Assuming the path is `/settings-suffix`, even though `/(?:user-)?settings/.test('settings-suffix')` is true, but it won't match the route because it matches only `settings` instead of the whole segment `settings-suffix`.
+Assuming the path is `/settings-suffix`, even though `/(?:user-)?settings/.test('settings-suffix')` is true, but it won't match the route because the regular expression matches only `settings` instead of the whole segment `settings-suffix`.

 ### Exact Match